caderob/hacker-cheatsheet/README.md

 # Hacker Cheatsheet

-This repository serves as a comprehensive compilation of notes and commands assembled during my preparation for the Offensive Security Certified Professional (OSCP) certification, specifically the PEN-200 course undertaken in 2025.
+This repository serves as a comprehensive compilation of notes and commands assembled during preparation for the Offensive Security Certified Professional (OSCP) certification, specifically the PEN-200 course taken in 2025.

 The purpose of this cheatsheet is to provide a structured and concise reference to aid in the understanding and execution of various penetration testing techniques covered in the OSCP curriculum.